leoebfolsom/leoebfolsom.github.io/README.md

 ## quick note on vim

+Hello!
+I'm going to add command line tips to this page as I come up with them.
+I hope it will be a useful resource for anyone trying to make stuff work while working with the command line.

+If you want to reach out with ideas, suggestions, or whatever else, please do!
+There are a couple of links on [my personal website](https://leoebfolsom.com/) that you can use to reach me.

 ### How to deal with the editor / file viewer while using command line

 Because even if you never use vim voluntarily, it may pop up while you’re using git and the command line.